efdevcon/pretix-eth-payment-plugin/README.md

 USDC/USDT0 transfers stay strict — stables don't drift, and the EIP-3009 typed-data signature commits to an exact value.

+### Safe wallet support

+- **Custom FE (devcon-next, x402 path):** supported, including multi-sig (e.g. 2/3).
+The FE bridges through Safe Transaction Service / Messages API to recover the on-chain hash for ETH and the assembled ERC-1271 signature for USDC/USDT0.
+Considered experimental; the buyer is shown a Safe-aware notice with a 30-min keep-tab-open window.
+- **Pretix-native (wc_inject path):** Safe is **excluded** from the AppKit picker via `excludeWalletIds`.
+The bundle hasn't been ported yet and a Safe payer would land in a stuck state.
+Admin manual-verify (`/plugin/x402/admin/verify/`) remains the recovery path for any Safe payment that bypasses the gate.

 ## Pricing

 - **Stablecoins:** 1 USDC = 1 USD (direct mapping)